-Focus on an illustrative academic persona (Sect. ) precludes considering all variants, but sets a basis for future studies.
+Focus on an illustrative academic persona (Sect.
+3) precludes considering all variants, but sets a basis for future studies.

 Many potential avenues are not explored e.g. KE for social scientists where understanding the processes of relationship building and better collaboration can be 'core business'.
-Equally, a guide for academics to their partner is out of scope.
+Equally, a full-scale guide for academics to their business-sector partner is out of scope.

-.3 Ethics
+4.3 Ethics